USS GREENEVILLE SSN 772

 November 3, USS Greeneville moored at Wharf S10 on Joint Base Pearl Harbor-Hickam following a six-month deployment.

-January 24, 2017 USS Greeneville entered the Dry Dock #2 at Pearl Harbor Naval Shipyard for a Drydocking Selected Restricted Availability (DSRA).
+January 24, 2017 USS Greeneville entered the Dry Dock #2 at Pearl Harbor Naval Shipyard for a Drydocking Selected Restricted Availability (DSRA); Undocked and moored at Wharf B1 on June 13.